JosLuna98/address_search_field/README.md

 | exceptions | List < String > (optional)|
 | onDone | Function(AddressPoint) (required) |

-At onDone function you get an AddressPoint object with the found address and coordinates.
+At onDone function you get an AddressPoint object with confirmation if place has been found, full address and coordinates.
 [Example](https://pub.dev/packages/address_search_text_field#-example-tab-)

 ## Outcomes